nikmart/DJBot-at-Home/README.md

 #### Requirements
 1. NodeJS and NPM
 2. An open network port that can be used for serving the web application.
+3. [forever.js](https://github.com/foreverjs/forever) (a system to keep node apps running in the background)
+4. A known MQTT broker

+#### Instructions
+1. Clone this repo using git
+2. Navigate to `CONTROL` directory using your Terminal
+3. Run `npm install`
+4. Run `forever start control.js -l out.log -e err.log`